mingweishih/openenclave/docs/DesignDocs/TEECallsRefactoring.md

 -----------

-The main goal of this proposal is to address the limitation that different enclaves on the same host cannot import the same EDL files (with the same set of ECALLs).
+The main goal of this proposal is to address the limitation that different enclaves on the same host cannot import the same EDL files (i.e., uinsg the same set of ECALLs).
 In addition, the proposed revision aims to remove the needs of `_u_wrapper.c` and `_t_wrapper.c`, which use uncommon practices (i.e., include the source file).